5 Ways to Improve Your Leapfrog Hospital Safety Grade

 3. Follow Through on Incident Reports

-Not only is incident tracking and reporting required by state, federal, and private agencies including The Joint Commission,[3] it’s one of the best ways to identify safety shortfalls.
+Not only is incident tracking and reporting required by state, federal, and private agencies, including The Joint Commission, but it’s also one of the best ways to identify safety shortfalls.

 There are many potential reasons for low reporting, such as lack of time to complete reports, fear of blame, and cumbersome systems.
 One of the most impactful is a history of inadequate follow-up.